-4. Capacity to buy and sell is regulated by the general law concerning capacity to contract, and to transfer and acquire property: Provided that where necessaries are sold and delivered to an infant or to a person who, by reason of mental incapacity or drunkenness, is incompetent to contract, he must pay a reasonable price therefor.
+4. Capacity to buy and sell is regulated by the general Capacity to buy and sell. law concerning capacity to contract, and to transfer and acquire property : Provided that where necessaries are sold and delivered to an infant or to a person who, by reason of mental incapacity or drunkenness, is incompetent to contract, he must pay a reasonable price therefor.